CS171/2019/syllabus.md

 ### Limited Enrollment
 To provide the best possible learning experience this course is limited to 80 college students and 30 DCE students, respectively.

-*College students:* If you are interested in joining this course please fill out a enrollment survey. **The enrollment survey will be available after the first lecture (Sept 5th, 5:00pm) until Sunday Sept 9th, midnight.** The survey is available on our Canvas page.
+*College students:* If you are interested in joining this course please fill out a enrollment survey. **The enrollment survey will be available AFTER the first lecture (Sept 4th, 5:00pm) until Sunday Sept 8th, midnight.** The survey is available on our Canvas page.

-*Harvard Extension School (DCE) students:* Course enrollment is on a first-come, first-serve basis.
+*Harvard Extension School (DCE) students:* Course enrollment is on a first-come, first-serve basis, starting July 29th.

 ### Prerequisites
 You are expected to have programming experience (e.g,.
 CS50, Introduction to Programming) and you should be comfortable picking up new programming languages on your own.
 Having Javascript and web development experience is a plus, but not required.
+However, please be aware that learning a new programming language and/or library like D3 is a time consuming process!

 ### Required Textbooks